-Dr. Young is an Assistant Professor of Medicine in the Section of Geriatrics and Assistant Dean.
-She received her MD from the University of Chicago Pritzker School of Medicine and completed a primary care residency in Internal Medicine at Boston Medical Center (BMC), was selected to serve as Chief Medical Resident, and completed a clinician-educator fellowship in Geriatrics at BU.
-Young is course director for Integrated Problems and also has served as assistant director for the fourth-year geriatrics ambulatory clerkship.
-She is faculty advisor for the Geriatric Student Interest Group.
-In addition, Young is an core advisor and field-specific advisor for those students applying to residency in internal medicine.
-Clinically, she provides home-based primary care to frail elders in the community surrounding BMC.
+Dr. Megan Young is an Assistant Professor of Medicine in the Section of Geriatrics at Boston University School of Medicine (BUSM).
+She received her MD degree from the University of Chicago Pritzker School of Medicine.
+She then went on to complete a primary care residency in Internal Medicine at Boston Medical Center and a clinician-educator fellowship in Geriatrics at Boston University.
+She is currently an Assistant Dean in the office of student affairs and the clerkship director for a 4-week required rotation in geriatrics.
+Clinically she provides home base primary care to frail elders in the community surrounding Boston Medical Center.

 - Assistant Dean, Student Affairs, Boston University School of Medicine

 - Pritzker School of Medicine, MD

 - Mount Holyoke College, BA

 - Published on 10/13/2021

 Cetrone E, Young M, Demers L. No place like home: Student and faculty perspectives on the value of house calls in medical education.
 J Am Geriatr Soc.
 2021 Oct 13.
 PMID: 34644401.

 Cohen-Osher M, Davies TA, Flynn DB, Young ME, Hoffman M. Finding Information Framework: A Tool to Teach Life-Long Learning Skills.
 PRiMER.
 2021; 5:16.
 PMID: 34286219.

 - Published on 2/3/2021